Cheese and wine matching – a heavenly combination

 Whether you’re enjoying afternoon nibbles, or topping off the perfect dinner party, the right cheese and wine match is a simply sublime indulgence.
 Learn out how to create delectable combinations with the Tasting Panel’s recommendations for pairing wine with cheddar, washed rind, blue and soft cheeses.

-WINE AND CHEESE PAIRING - AN INFOGRAPHIC GUIDE
+WINE AND CHEESE PAIRING

 For most of us, our introduction to cheese started with cheddar.
 Hard in texture and often strong in taste, it’s the most produced and eaten cheese in the world.